SuhyunInha/SYMETA/Fig2/README.md

-# Fig2: Taxonomic Composition Bubble Plot (Family Level)
+# Fig2: Taxonomic Composition Bubble Plot
 This directory contains all scripts and data files used to generate Figure 2 in the manuscript:
 "Microbial metagenomes from Lake Soyang, the largest freshwater reservoir in South Korea" (under review at Scientific Data)